batuhanbaybas/nest-ecommerce/README.md

 The following environment variables need to be set before running the server:

-- `DATABASE_URL`: The URL of the MongoDB database.
+- `DATABASE_URL`: The URL of the Postgres database.
 - `JWT_SECRET`: The secret key used to sign JWT tokens.

 You can set these environment variables by creating a `.env` file in the root directory of the project and adding the key-value pairs in the format `KEY=VALUE`.